-Simply, a few years ago investor frenzy driven by Fear Of Missing Out drove the property markets in Sydney and Melbourne to dizzy heights.
+Simply, over the last couple of years, investor frenzy driven by Fear Of Missing Out drove the property markets in Sydney and Melbourne to dizzy heights in 202 and 2021.

 This behaviour stems back to the days of our ancestors when it was safer to remain part of the herd rather than leave the security of the pack and be eaten by a Saber-toothed Tiger.

 This “herd behaviour” is magnified by several things including;